grynkiv0x001/leaderboard/README.md

 ## Functionality
 ### Design resources
-* Your design of the leaderboard should look as similar as possible to this: https://www.figma.com/file/jAKhOyRqenu29iW9saJH5c/Leaderboard
+* Your design of the page should look as similar as possible to this: https://www.figma.com/file/jAKhOyRqenu29iW9saJH5c/Leaderboard
 * Your design of the areas for updating / adding user scores should be based on this: https://github.com/cube19/ui-coding-test/blob/main/update-scores.png
 * You can find the SVG asset for the cartoon people here: https://github.com/cube19/ui-coding-test/blob/main/business-people.svg